fixingthenet/fxnet-config/README.md

 # Fxnet::Config

-Reading (node specific) config from a file and from envs.
+Reading (node specific) config from files and from environment variables into a Hash like structure.

 ## Installation